xaur/decred-news/guidelines.md

 Medium/Odysee/etc versions may require additional processing to look nice.
 It is recommended that the "Git/Markdown maintainer" role does as much Markdown preparation as possible, and places the final files in a well-known location (e.g. [decred-journal-extra](https://github.com/xaur/decred-journal-extra)) so that Medium/Odysee admins can just copy-paste it without torture (be nice with them, we don't have many).

+**GitHub Pages specifics**

+1\.
+Avoid the pipe `|` character, it may trigger an unwanted table to be created on GitHub Pages.
+This does not happen on regular GitHub and can easily slip through unnoticed.

 **Medium specifics**

 1\.
 Avoid Markdown features that cause trouble when pasting into Medium: